jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 It is independent parts that you connect together, substantially independent parts.
-Because you do not need to cause something to stand that is one thing that already has three three legs.
-You are not you are not causing it to stand up.
+Because you do not need to cause something to stand that is one thing that already has three legs.
+You are not causing it to stand up.
 It is the independence of the things that matters.

 And in general we try to build systems in a way that makes them independent.
 Do we want to care if another server is using the same